shortdark/socket/README.md

 * 'date' must be a string, format: '2021-02-26'.
 * The Y-axis data can be integers, floats or null.
 * Null values will not be shown on the graph.
-* The order of the data matters, the array should start with the newest date and work backwards.
+* The array should start with the newest date and work backwards.
 * It's assumed that the data will be continuous (mon-fri) without gaps in the data.
+Data can be 7 days a week, however, the week lines are currently on Friday.
 * Public holidays should also be included in the array with either the same value from the previous day, or with the value as null.

 ### Optional Cutomization